 Being the Vice President of Sales for a SaaS company exposes me to many things, one of them being review software review sites, like Capterra, G2Crowd, GetApp, Software Advice, Appvizer, and more.
 According to the sites themselves, their purpose is to provide the means to “discover the best app to grow your business.”
 They tell the shopper that they “do the research, so you don’t have to.”
 They also solicit reviews by other “users of the product”—some of which are validated, and some are not.
 I will say more about that a little later.

-They do the research so you don’t have to…
+Do they do the research so you don’t have to?

 The review site concept is not exclusive to technologies.
 Recently, I was in the market for a new mattress and wanted to see what other people thought.
 So, I did what most people do: I turned to Google and searched “best mattress brands.”
 What I found was interesting; eight of the ten sites listed on the first page of my Google results were touting themselves as the experts on the topic and wanted me to believe that they were tops at determining “the best mattresses of 2019.”

-So, are the review sites indeed the “experts” on software?
+Can review sites also be “experts” on software?

 There are a few ways.

-- Use review sites where their product recommendations are not part of the company’s revenue model.
-Such sites do more than recommend products; they often provide news, opinions on trends, and coverage of an industry or vocation.
-They almost always include how and why they made the recommendation.
+- Seek review sites whose product recommendations are not part of the company’s revenue model.
+These sites do more than recommend products—they often provide news, opinions about current trends, and coverage of an industry or vocation.
+They almost always include a description of how and why they made the recommendation.

 - Look to publisher marketplaces.
 Most (if not all) larger software publishers will have a list of other software companies that they recommend.
 Salesforce.com is a great example.
 So is HubSpot, Xero, TSheets, and others.
 If you are using a CRM or accounting software, go to their marketplace and look to see who they list as partners.

-- Best bet: do the homework yourself.
+- Your best bet?
+Do the homework yourself.
 Ask the companies you are considering the following questions:

 - Why do you think you are the best solution for me?